Oregon Health Authority

 1. Have a measles-like rash, or

-2. Have been exposed to measles within the previous 21 days, AND have any other symptom of measles (such as fever, cough or red eyes).
+2. Have been exposed to measles within the previous 21 days, AND have any other symptoms of measles (such as fever, cough or red eyes).

 Whenever possible, individuals planning to seek medical care should first call your health care provider or urgent care center by telephone to create an entry plan to avoid exposing others in waiting rooms.